Ehsan Alikhani: Acting

-Margins
+Controversies

-Alikhani, in response to Ahmadinejad, who said that the essentials of Eid are not expensive in our alley, the people of Tehran can come and buy Eid from our neighborhood, said that it is expensive, people can see and can not buy from your alley, and so on.
+Alikhani, in response to Ahmadinejad, who said that the essentials of Nowruz are not expensive in our alley, the people of Tehran can come and buy Nowruz from our neighborhood, said that it is expensive, people can see and can not buy from your alley, and so on.
 He was reprimanded and banned from acting on television.
 But a day later, rumors of Alikhani being banned were denied.

 In July 2015, rumors and, of course, speculations about the payment of wages were raised to Ehsan Alikhani, who reported that he had asked for one billion and two hundred million tomans to host a special one-month honeymoon program.
 In addition, he has received an amount of over two hundred million tomans for the right of "producer".
 He also reacted sharply to recent criticism in one episode of the show, saying that the income from filming weddings is higher than that of a producer with a television background.

 In July 2017, it was revealed that a contract had been signed between Alikhani, the presenter of the popular Ramadan program, and "Dr. Mir Ali" to provide financial support for the program, while the title of doctor was given to the CEO of the institution.
 It was fake.

 This news, which was first published by Shargh Media newspaper, was immediately republished on social networks, and the reaction of public opinion was not to forging the title of doctor, but to receiving 3 billion Tomans for advertising an unauthorized credit institution and the title of "gift" for part of the funds received.
 It has been.

-Ehsan Alikhani participated in the Hala Khorshid program on Saturday, July 21, 2016, and accepted receiving 3 billion Tomans for financial support from the Samen Al-Hajj Institute; However, he said that he received this amount as the official producer introduced by the Radio and Television Organization of the Islamic Republic of Iran to this institute and to finance the production of 6 series and not one series, which was necessary according to the budget of the Radio and Television Organization.He also explained that at the time of concluding the financial support agreement with this institution, Samen Al-Hajj had an official license and added that Rials was not one of these three billion Tomans (gift) and Samen Al-Hajj was the financial sponsor of these 6 series of programs.
+Ehsan Alikhani participated in the Hala Khorshid program on Saturday, July 21, 2016, and accepted receiving 3 billion Tomans for financial support from the Samen Hajj Institute; However, he said that he received this amount as the official producer introduced by the Radio and Television Organization of Iran to this institute and to finance the production of 6 series and not one series, which was necessary according to the budget of the Radio and Television Organization.
+He also explained that at the time of concluding the financial support agreement with this institution, Samen Hajj had an official license and added that Rials was not one of these three billion Tomans (gift) and Samen Hajj was the financial sponsor of these 6 series of programs.
 His defense, however, was again met with a backlash from the public, who either dismissed his response as inadequate or as a one-sided judgment that the broadcaster would not provide an equal opportunity to others charged in this and similar cases.